EmmaWuxy/robo-friends/README.md

 # Robot Friends App
-A web Application that allows you to explore the existing robots in the world.
+A web application that allows you to explore the existing robots in the world.
 You will be able to search and view their contact information.

-The App is developed following the course of [ZTM](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/) to polish the skill of JavaScript and React.js.
+The App is developed following the course of [ZTM](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/) to polish developer's skill of JavaScript and React.js.

 ## Run the application

 The application has been deployed to Github Page.
-You can access its full functionality by going to [robo-friends app](http://localhost:3000).
+You can access its full functionality by going to [robo-friends app](https://emmawuxy.github.io/robo-friends/).

-To open in developement mode, you can run in the project directory:
+To open in developement mode, you can clone the repository, install the dependencies, and run in the project.

+Below are the steps to follow:

+### `npm install`

+Installs the app dependecies as described in package.json.

 ### `npm start`